Plug-in hybrid electric vehicles (PHEVs)

 - Long trips are still an option.
 Unlike pure electric cars, these vehicles will have ranges comparable to today’s fleet.
 These trips will, of course, require gasoline.

 - If the wind is blowing at night, windmills could store the energy in the cars.
 Then, the energy that would have been wasted is used for transportation.
-This works especially well with hydroelectric power as well.

 - Plug-in hybrids could also send stored electricity back to the grid with so-called Smart Grid technology.
-If the grid demands high peak power and there are a large number of PHEVs plugged in while parked, the cards could act as the energy reservoir.
+If the grid demands high peak power and there are a large number of PHEVs plugged in while parked, the cars could act as the energy reservoir.
 This stabilizes the electric grid, reducing the need for standby natural gas generators.
 You would get credits for all the electricity your car provided.

 - Even when the PHEV is running on gasoline, it can make use of standard hybrid technology, such as regenerative brakes to charge the batteries, maximizing efficiency.
 In its worst performance, a PHEV will act as today’s hybrids.